tanviHad/Mini-Research-1/README.md

 Computes the power of a number without using the power operator or loops.
 Flattens a nested list.
 Finds the second highest value in a list.

-In this demonstration:

-There are two mock AI functions (AI_X and AI_Y).
-We call evaluate for each AI function to get their scores on the problems.
-We then call analyze to compare their performances.

-Now, when we have multiple AIs generate solutions for each problem, we can use the evaluate function to get their scores and then the analyze function to compare their performances.